kimmelsg/door-relay-server/README.md

 ## Nginx Configuration

 The nginx configuration simply proxies the requests from to `localhost:8080` which is what the ruby HTTP server is binded too.

+## Testing

+There are currently minimal testing added.
+To run tests simply run `rspec`.